Vyral/mark-ramey/_posts/2018-10-05-5-tips-to-make-living-in-your-for-sale-home-easier.md

 {% include youtube.html %}

-*Preparing your home for sale properly is key to getting top dollar.
-Here are a few expert tips to get you there more quickly.*
+<p style="text-align: center;"><em>Preparing your home for sale properly is key to getting top dollar.
+Here are a few expert tips to get you there more quickly.</em></p>

 Your home has always been your sanctuary and your own personal space.
 When a for sale sign hits the yard, however, agents and buyers are going to want to come through and take a closer look at the property. **Here are a few ways to make sure your home is prepared for showings at all times:**